parthyyy/cchess/README.md

 To install cchess, download the latest executable from the releases page.

 If you want to compile the source code by yourself, clone the repository first.
-Enter the root directory of the source code, and run the makefile.
-It should produce an executable output in the same directory, titled `cchess`
+Enter the root directory of the source code, and run the `Makefile`.
+It should produce an executable output in the same directory, titled `cchess` or `cchess.exe`

 # Running